codemagic-ci-cd/codemagic-docs/content/billing/billing.md

 ## Managing billing and updating billing details

-To manage billing for your team or personal account, navigate to the Billing page and select the team or account.
+To manage billing for your team or personal account, navigate to the **Billing** page and select the team or account.

-When billing has been enabled, you will see the current usage, the due amount and the next payment date.
+When billing is enabled, you will see the current usage, the due amount and the next payment date.
 This is also where you can download the invoices for previous billing periods.

 ### Updating billing details

 Click on **Update billing details** to change the billing information or add additional details, such as company name, billing email, address and tax ID.

+### Changing card

+To change the card used for payments, click **Edit** in the credit card section under the billing details.
+You can then click **Add new card** to register a new card or select a different card from already registered cards.

 ### Disabling billing